We all enjoy seeing the Cape Primrose flowers blossom, but what can you do when they begin falling off?

 When blossoms die off towards the conclusion of a bloom period, it’s natural for petals to fall off your plant.

-It could mean that your plant has just finished its normal bloom cycle and is losing its flower in preparation for the impending hibernation period.
+It could mean that your plant has just finished its normal bloom cycle and is losing its flower in preparation for the impending hibernation.

 Some types bloom periodically throughout the season, while others bloom only when they receive sufficient winter and spring rains.

-However, if your flower is losing petals frequently before or shortly after blooming, this could suggest a problem.
+However, if your flower loses petals frequently before or shortly after blooming, this could suggest a problem.

-Pests, weather, overwatering, underwatering, a lack of sunlight, or too much sun, as well as other diseases, could all cause petals to fall off.
+Pests, weather, overwatering, underwatering, a lack of sunlight, too much sun, and other diseases could all cause petals to fall off.